ondrejhonus/vege-dreams/content/posts/pasta/pomodoro/index.md

 5. Stir in the diced fresh tomatoes (or canned tomatoes).
 Let it simmer for a few minutes until the tomatoes break down into a sauce.
 6. Season the sauce with salt and pepper to taste.
 If desired, add a squeeze of lemon juice for brightness.
 7. Add the cooked pasta to the pan with the sauce.
 Mix it all together.
-8. Serve hot, topped with grated Parmiggiano Reggiano and optional mozzarella if desired.
+8. Serve hot, topped with grated hard cheese and optional mozzarella if desired.

 </div>